Google Search on a smartphone

 Share your thoughts, post a comment

-1 Thlayli - over 5 years ago
+1 Thlayli - almost 6 years ago

 Have you considered people searching ‘foo bar’ which provides results for both or either word and then clicking a ‘foo’ match that doesn’t include ‘bar’?
 That would link that result to ‘bar’ in an adaptive engine if I wrote it.

-1 whalabi - over 5 years ago
+1 whalabi - almost 6 years ago

 Good point, that might be another way that Google learns the association

-1 bigmistakebub - over 5 years ago
+1 bigmistakebub - almost 6 years ago

 That’s wild.
 I’ve never seen that before!
 It might explain some results we’ve been seeing though.

--1 victor - over 5 years ago
+-1 victor - almost 6 years ago

 Hi,